(Updated for 2023)

-The Festival of Purim is celebrated for two days beginning on 14 Adar, the last Biblical month.
+The Festival of Purim is celebrated for two days beginning on 14 Adar, in the last Biblical month.
 In leap years when Adar II is added, Purim traditionally begins on 14 Adar II.
-For the Gregorian year 2022 it is Thursday, March 17 and Friday, March 18.
-More accurately, with the day beginning at sundown this holiday actually begins on Wednesday evening, March 16, and lasts until the end of daylight on Friday , March 18
+For the Gregorian year 2023 it is Tuesday, March 7 and Wednesday, March 8.
+More accurately, with the day beginning at sundown this holiday actually begins on Monday evening, March 6, and lasts until the end of daylight on Wednesday, March 8.

 Purim isn’t one of the Appointed Times, or moedim, described in the Torah.
 The celebration of Purim came about in the 4th century BCE.
 The exact date is uncertain because the identity of the Persian king Ahasuerus (in Hebrew, Artaxerxes in Greek) is debated.
 In the Hebrew Bible it is described only in the book of Esther and is not mentioned in the New Testament.